InvictusMB/ram-stack/packages/ram-sample-app/README.md

 And therefore all the files affected by rule X have access to all the other things within container Z.

 TODO:
-* Validate references passed to the macro to match the decorators and containers used in code
-* Error out on undefined identifiers referenced from composition config
 * Improve error reporting when no files match rule
 * YAML for configuration?
 * Also wire routing in the application composition root